emerald-dao/emerald-academy-v2/src/lib/content/courses/beginner-cadence/en/chapter2/lesson1.md

 In order to start making our first Smart Contract, we need to figure out a place to actually put it!
 To do that, launch a browser of your choice (I would recommend Google Chrome), go to the Flow playground by pasting in this URL: https://play.flow.com.
 After you do that, do the following

-1. On the left hand side, click the '0x01' tab.
+1. On the left hand side, click the 'Contract 1' tab.
 2. Delete everything in that page.

 It should look like this:
 <img src="/courses/beginner-cadence/blanksc.png" alt="drawing" size="400" />

-What we have done is clicked on the `Account` with address `0x01` and deleted the contract in its account.
-This brings up an important topic.
+Soon, we will be "deploying" a contract we make in this tab to an address.
+But what is an address?

 ### What's an address?